• 01671 407352

 Trad Music Trust

-The 10th annual Newton Stewart & Minnigaff Traditional Music & Dance Festival takes place over the 12th-14th July 2024.
+Newton Stewart & Minnigaff Traditional Music & Dance Festival will celebrate its 10th anniversary over 11th-13th July 2025.
 It's an incredible achievement.
 The charity has created a viable, sustainable, event that continues to grow and develop, proudly celebrating the very best in traditional Scottish, Irish and World music.
 Make sure you book early for what is shaping up to be the biggest event yet!

 Subscribe to Newsletter